likhitha-dhanaraju/Shelf-space-optimisation/docker/README.md

 Change the name to the target name given, and mention the base_path without the '0001' </br>
 ```
-If successfully hosted you will see the following output:</br>
+If successfully hosted you will see the following output:
 [evhttp_server.cc : 238] NET_LOG: Entering the event loop ...
 2020-03-23 15:06:45.396900: I tensorflow_serving/model_servers/server.cc:378] Exporting HTTP/REST API at:localhost:8501 ...
 ```